dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 - User can specify the size of the array
 - User can instruct when to start the sorting.
 - User can specify the speed of sorting
-- User can change the speed while sorting is in progress
+- User can ony change the speed while sorting is in progress

 ## Site Owner Goals
 - Easy to use